rockstor/rockstor-doc/services.rst

 NIS Configuration
 ^^^^^^^^^^^^^^^^^

-To configure NIS, the following values must be provided
+To configure NIS, the following values can be provided on the NIS configuration page.

 1. Domain
 2. Server